Leota Lane: Career

 Vaudeville entertainer Gus Edwards discovered them performing in a benefit concert in Des Moines, Iowa and put them on the road to their professional career.

 Leota and Lola then left to New York and both made their Broadway debuts in the late twenties, Lola in 1928, as Sally Moss in The War Song, which opened on Broadway on August 24, 1928, at the Nederlander Theatre (then known as the National Theatre) and Leota in 1929 as Contrary Mary in Babes in Toyland, which opened on December 23, 1929, at Jolson's 59th Street Theatre.
 Leota later followed her sister to Hollywood where she made her first screen appearance in a comedy short film Three Hollywood Girls (1930) directed by Roscoe Fatty Arbuckle, but soon returned to New York, where she later completed a BS degree in music at the Juilliard School in May, 1939.
-She originally also had a role in Michael Curtiz's Four Daughters (1938), as Kay Lemp but the director replaced her by Gale Page.
+She originally also had a role in Michael Curtiz's Four Daughters (1938), as Emma Lemp but the director replaced her by Gale Page.
 She plays a role in You"re Next to Closing, another two-reel Vitaphone production (1939), a source erroneously presented as her "film debut" in certain sources.

 Personal life

-Leota was married three times.
-She married her first husband Mischel D. Picard in 1928, they later divorced in 1930.
-She married Edward Joseph Pitts in 1941, and Jerome Day, they were married until her death in 1963.
+Leota was married four times.
+She married her first husband C Mischel D. Picard in 1928, they divorced in 1930.
+She married her second husband Kenneth Howard Means in 1934, they divorced in 1941.
+She married third husband Edward Joseph Pitts in 1941, they divorced in 1946.
+And married her fourth husband Jerome Edward Day in 1946, they were married until her death in 1963.